matheuspolitano/MyArticles/article-7/README.md

 }
 ```

-The code snipped has a Generic Helper Fuction ready to be used even thow if we use as argument won't work into NewLocalHost if mechanism to receive not exist.
+The code snippet presents a Generic Helper Function that's prepared for use.
+However, even if we pass it as an argument, it won't function within NewLocalHost without an existing mechanism to handle it

-### How add Generic Helper Fuction into a factory method?
+### How add mechanism to handle with Generic Helper Fuction into a factory method?

-We need deal with multiples Genreic Helper who are optional and then read one by one passing into them the object and check if return an error value.
+To handle multiple Generic Helpers that are optional, it's essential to iterate through each one, applying them to the object and verifying whether they return an error.

-Fist to the function receive multiples arguments we must use a functionality is called "variadic functions".
-A variadic function can take an arbitrary number of argument of the same type.
-This achieved by using the ellipsis ('...') prefix before the parameter type in the function definition.
+Firstly, to enable a function to accept multiple arguments, we utilize a feature known as 'variadic functions'.
+A variadic function can receive an indefinite number of arguments of the same type, facilitated by prefixing the parameter type with an ellipsis ('...') in the function's definition.

-Variadic Function exemple
+Here's an example of a variadic function:

 ```
 func sum(nums ...int) int {